FAQ's about Co-Op

 How Will I Need to Participate and What Responsibilities are Required?

-1. Attend Orientation and Parent Training meetings at the beginning of the school year.
-Both meetings are mandatory.
-Families will sign up for a committee position as well as pay first month's tuition and Bates fees at Paperwork in the Park.
+1. Attend Orientation and Parent Training meeting at the beginning of the school year.
+This meeting is mandatory and families will sign up for a committee position as well as pay first month's tuition.
 All working parents must attend a training before being allowed to work in the classroom.

 2. Work in the classroom as assigned on the monthly class working schedule.
 (The number of days you will work in class varies by month, class size and schedule but average between 2-4 per month.)
 Working parents are required to arrive 10 minutes prior to class for set up and stay 10 minutes after class for clean up.